Soniq7/Currency-Converter/README.md

 ## Description

 Application includes conversion from GBP to EUR, PLN and USD.
-All exchange rates are fixed, based on British Pund exchange rates table (dated 28th March), from x-rates.com website.
+All exchange rates are fixed, based on British Pound exchange rates table (dated 28th March), from x-rates.com website.
-Application allows numbers after the decimal point, only by using the dot.
+Application allows numbers after the decimal point, only by using "dot".

 ## Programing languages used: